-Mark Boonshoft received his BA in history from SUNY-Buffalo and his MA and PhD in history from the Ohio State University.
+Mark Boonshoft received his BA in history from the State University of New York, Buffalo and his Master of Arts and Ph.D. in history from the Ohio State University.

 Before coming to Norwich, he was a post-doctoral research fellow at the New York Public Library, where he worked on the Polonsky Foundation-funded Early American Manuscripts Project.